Update 18:00 PM Friday 29th May with new information on the government’s coronavirus job retention scheme and self-employed income support scheme.

 Please check back regularly for the latest information.

 For the latest information and advice, employers and business owners should visit COVID-19: guidance for employees, employers and businesses.
 Businesses should check for daily updates and subscribe to receive GOV.UK email alerts to ensure they are acting on the most up to date information.

 Please expand the headings below for detailed information on the various guidance and economic support available, as well as relevant updates from various departments.

-In the last seven days, Chancellor Rishi Sunak has laid out a series of economic measures to support businesses and individuals through the COVID-19 crisis.
+The Chancellor Rishi Sunak has laid out a series of economic measures to support businesses and individuals through the COVID-19 crisis.
 These are outlined below and are being regularly updated:

 For large companies, a new lending facility will be established to provide “low cost, easily accessible” loan

 For SMEs, the Business Interruption Loan Scheme will now offer loans of up to £5m with no interest due for the first 12 months.

 For start-ups, the Chancellor has announced a £1.25 billion support package focussed on research and innovation.
 To qualify to receive the government money, a company must have raised £250,000 privately in the last five years and not be eligible for the other rescue schemes.
 BBC coverage here.